twidi/streamdeckfs/README.md

 - an image file named `IMAGE;colorize=white;file=__inside__` containing `/path/to/icons/$VAR_ICON.png`
 - a variable file named `VAR_ICON` containg `thumbs-up`

-An external script can then change the content of the `VAR_ICON` file to update the key.
+An event or an external script can then change the content of the `VAR_ICON` file to update the key.

+### Example 4

 The fourth example below shows how to alternate between 3 emojis.

 We use the fact that we can have many times the same event defined (here `ON_PRESS`) but the disabled ones are ignored.
-So we only keep one enable.
+So we only keep one enabled.
 And the action of the event is to set the next emoji in a variable, variable that is used to display the emoji on the key, and to know which events to disable.

 So we have: